 The costs of post-retirement and post-employment benefits are determined at the beginning of the year and are based on assumptions for expected claims experience and future health care cost inflation.
-For the post-retirement benefit plans, a trend study of historical Hydro One experience was conducted in 2017, which resulted in a change in the prescription drug, dental and hospital trends used for 2018 and 2019 year-end reporting purposes.
-A 1% increase in the health care cost trends would result in a \$21 million increase in 2019 interest cost plus service cost, and a \$277 million increase in the benefit liability at December 31, 2019.
+For the post-retirement benefit plans, a trend study of historical Hydro One experience was conducted in 2017.
+The health and dental trends reflect this study as well as slightly lower expected increases in long-term inflation.